-Prior to her internship under the SAF/CSO, Lieutenant Snyder was a Cyber Warfare Intern under the Information Dominance Directorate, Office of the Assistant Secretary of the Air Force for Acquisition, Washington, D.C.
+While working on her degree, Lieutenant Snyder served as a Cyber Warfare Intern under the Information Dominance Directorate, Office of the Assistant Secretary of the Air Force for Acquisition, Washington, D.C.
 There, she analyzed U.S. Air Force offensive and defensive cyber security postures, assisted in the development of cyber warfare and information technology program Congressional documentation, and integrated cyber policy with operational and development concepts.

-2018 Bachelor of Science Degree in Political Science, U.S. Air Force Academy, Colorado Springs, CO
+- 2018 Bachelor of Science in Political Science, U.S. Air Force Academy, Colorado Springs, CO

-2020 Master of Arts International Relations: U.S. Foreign Policy and National Security Degree, American University, Washington, DC (Anticipated)
+- 2020 Master of Arts International Relations: U.S. Foreign Policy and National Security Degree, American University, Washington, D.C.

 1. May 2018 – May 2020, AFIT Graduate Student, American University, Washington, D.C.